benjaminfortunato/pdf-to-image-converter/README.md

 # Or use PyInstaller directly
 pyinstaller PDF-to-Image-Converter.spec
 ```
+- ✅ Smaller file size (~20-30MB)
+- ❌ Requires Poppler to be installed separately
+- ❌ May show "poppler not found" errors

 The executable will be created in the `dist` folder and can be distributed without requiring Python installation.